 Because the Viennese Dream market is in tourist central, we found the shopping options fairly standard.
 If you’re looking for Christmas ornaments, decorative candles, scarves, or delicious loose-leaf teas, you’ll be set here.
 Serious shoppers are probably better off holding out for one of the more specialized markets.

-The giant Advent calendar and huge Advent wreath packed with electric candles draw lots of visitors.
-Nearby, you’ll find rides, Christmas light sculptures, and a tree dripping in heart-shaped lights that illuminates every half-hour.
+In addition to its gorgeous setting, special features include a giant Advent calendar, an Advent wreath, and rides.
+Nearby, you’ll find light sculptures and a tree dripping in heart-shaped lights that illuminates every half-hour.
+We also loved watching the skaters on the ice rink–novices and experts are welcome.
 There is also a path lined with creative nativity scenes that pays respect the heritage of Austrian “crib builders.”
 Make sure to leave enough time in your itinerary to peruse it all.

-Dates: November 15 to December 26, 2024
+Dates: November 14 to December 26, 2025

 Christmas Village (Stephansplatz)